ItanuRomero/ItanuRomero/README.md

 ### Thanks for the attention and be in touch, bye.

-_above you gonna see more information about my account here!_
+_above you gonna see more information about my account!_